DANS-KNAW/easy-manage-curation-work/README.md

           easy-datamanager (not required)   Datamanager, from whom the deposit will be unassigned.
 If not specified, datamanager is
                                             the current user.
+          bag-id (not required)             bag id of the deposit to be unassigned.
+If not specified, all deposits of the
+                                            datamanager are unassigned.
+        ---

+        ScalaTestFailureLocation: nl.knaw.dans.easy.curationwork.ReadmeSpec at (ReadmeSpec.scala:42)
+        org.scalatest.exceptions.TestFailedException: README.md did not contain:       --help      Show help message --version   Show version of this program

+        Subcommand: list - Lists the current curation tasks.
+              --help   Show help message

+         trailing arguments:
+          easy-datamanager (not required)   Datamanager, whose to-be-curated deposits are listed.
+If not specified, deposits from the common curation area are listed.
+        ---

+        Subcommand: assign - Assigns curation task to a datamanager.
+              --help   Show help message

+         trailing arguments:
+          easy-datamanager (required)   Datamanager, to whom the deposit will be assigned.
+          bag-id (required)             bag id of the deposit to be assigned.
+        ---

+        Subcommand: unassign - Unassigns curation tasks.
+              --help   Show help message

+         trailing arguments:
+          easy-datamanager (not required)   Datamanager, from whom the deposit will be unassigned.
+If not specified, datamanager is
+                                            the current user.
-          uuid (not required)               UUID of the deposit to be unassigned.
-If not specified, all deposits of the datamanager
+          bag-id (not required)             bag id of the deposit to be unassigned.
+If not specified, all deposits of the
-                                            are unassigned.
+                                            datamanager are unassigned.
         ---